joshneipp/blackjack/README.md

 ####Disclaimer!
 I did not calculate the strategy on my own!
 Instead I borrowed from [this website](http://wizardofodds.com/games/blackjack/strategy/calculator/).

-Also...I refuse responsibility for any losses you may sustain at Atlantic City while using this program.
+Also...I refuse responsibility for any losses you may sustain in Atlantic City while using this program.

 ####Limitations
 Unfortunately, the program does not provide any further strategy if you "hit" after the initial two-card hand.